TonySelfStudy/python_textbooks/readme.md

 * Kitchen sinks
 * Most everything else :)

+Projects in this repository tend to be about the python language in general.
+Non-general language books are likely discussed in other repositories.
-Note that projects associated with specific topics are located in their related repositories.
-For instance, code/projects associated with the book _Pandas for Everyone_ are in the  [Scipy](https://github.com/TonySelfStudy/scipy) repository.
+For example, projects related to _Pandas for Everyone_ are covered in the [Scipy](https://github.com/TonySelfStudy/scipy) repository.

+Note that most of the code in this repository is scratch code used to gain proficiency and arrive at proof-of-concepts.

 ## Library
 If buying and reading python books was a sport ...
 I might be winning :)

 ![Image](tonys_textbooks.jpg)

 ## License